The Nikon D3 in 2025 ~ Photos & Thoughts

 Built-in flash: No

-Frames per second: 9 seconds full frame, 12 frames per second DX
+Frames per second: 9 seconds in full frame mode, 12 frames per second in DX (crop) mode

 Screen: 3 inches – 307,000 pixels